 The first reason is the fresh smell that comes after a thunderstorm is due to ozone.
 According to the scientists ozone has a pungent and a very sharp smell similar to that of Chlorine gas.
-After rain, some amount of ozone gas present in the atmosphere dissolves with the rain water due to which the smell or aroma arises.
+After rain, some amount of ozone gas present in the atmosphere dissolves with the rainwater due to which the smell or aroma arises.

 The second reason is the existence of bacteria.
-According to the scientists, a different type of bacteria is found in the soil, which also causes the smell.
+According to scientists, a different type of bacteria is found in the soil, which also causes the smell.

 The third reason is the oil secreted by various plants.
 These oils collect in the environment and when it rains, certain chemicals that make up the oil get released into the atmosphere causing a familiar scent or smell.
-Also, some scientist says that rain, water and soil perform some type of reaction, due to which strange fragrance or aroma occurs.
+Also, some scientist says that rain, water, and soil perform some type of reaction, due to which strange fragrance or aroma occurs.

 We all know that there is no smell in the raindrops, but when they fall on the earth and mix with the dust, then a kind of aroma or earthy smell appears.
 This fragrance is called 'petrichor'.

 Petrichor is the scientific word used to describe the smell in the air after rainfall.
-It is derived from a Greek word "petra" meaning stone and ichor.
-This phenomenon was first characterised by two Australian scientists in 1964, when their article was published and gave an explanation about the cause of the smell.
+It is derived from the Greek word "petra" meaning stone and ichor.
+This phenomenon was first characterised by two Australian scientists in 1964 when their article was published and gave an explanation about the cause of the smell.
 According to them plants secrete some natural oil and these oils mix with the surrounding soil, where they are stored until the next rainfall.
 When rain mixes with the dry dirt, these oils are released into the atmosphere.
 And at the same time a chemical compound found in the soil known as geosmin also stirred up by falling rain.

 Some researchers also proved that this pleasant smell of earth after the rainfall is also due to the bacteria actinomycetes that grow in warm and moist soil.
 During dry spells, these bacteria produce spores for reproduction and when it rains, the spores are mixed into the rain.
 So, we can say that above mentioned environmental factors work together during a rainstorm to generate petrichor smell.

-Phenomenon behind the Petrichor smell
+The phenomenon behind the Petrichor smell

 This smell was explained by researchers from the Massachusetts Institute of Technology (MIT) in 2015.
 According to them, when drops of rain hit the ground or we can say any other porous material, the water creates small bubbles of air.
 This air pocket collectively moves upward toward the top of the raindrop and causes the water droplets to burst which sprays the inner components throughout the atmosphere.
-Do you know that these components are made up of aerosols, which are micro sized particles?
-As, these aerosols are released into the air, they carry the petrichor smell.
+Do you know that these components are made up of aerosols, which are micro-sized particles?
+As these aerosols are released into the air, they carry the petrichor smell.